martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 # Introduction

-The use of Transport Layer Security (TLS) {{!RFC5246}} with the Session Description Protocol (SDP) {{!RFC4566}} is defined in {{!RFC8122}}.
-Further use with Datagram Transport Layer Security (DTLS) {{!RFC6347}} and the Secure Real-time Transport Protocol (SRTP) {{!RFC3711}} is defined as DTLS-SRTP
+The use of Transport Layer Security (TLS) {{!TLS13=RFC8446}} with the Session Description Protocol (SDP) {{!SDP=RFC4566}} is defined in
-{{!RFC5763}}.
+{{!FINGERPRINT=RFC8122}}.
+Further use with Datagram Transport Layer Security (DTLS) {{!DTLS=RFC6347}} and the Secure Real-time Transport Protocol (SRTP)
+{{!SRTP=RFC3711}} is defined as DTLS-SRTP {{!DTLS-SRTP=RFC5763}}.

 In these specifications, key agreement is performed using TLS or DTLS, with authentication being tied back to the session description (or SDP) through the use of certificate fingerprints.
 Communication peers check that a hash, or fingerprint, provided in the SDP matches the certificate that is used in the TLS or DTLS handshake.
-This is defined in {{!RFC8122}}.

-The design in RFC 8122 relies on the integrity of the signaling channel.
-Certificate fingerprints are assumed to be provided by the communicating peers and carried by the signaling channel without being subject to modification.
+WebRTC identity (see Section 7 of {{!WEBRTC-SEC=I-D.ietf-rtcweb-security-arch}}) and SIP identity {{?SIP-ID=RFC8224}} both provide a mechanism that binds an external identity to the certificate fingerprints from a session description.

-The use of certificate fingerprints as described in RFC 8122 is vulnerable to a potential unknown key-share (UKS) attack where a misbehaving endpoint is able to advertise a key that it does not control.
-This could lead to the creation of sessions where peers are confused about the identify of the participants.
+However, this binding is not integrity-protected and therefore vulnerable to an identity misbinding attack - or unknown key-share (UKS) attack - where the attacker binds their identity to the fingerprint of another entity.
+A successful attack leads to the creation of sessions where peers are confused about the identify of the participants.

-The theorized attacks described here are largely hypotetical; the conditions for mounting an attack in practice are challenging (see {{limits}}).
+This document describes a TLS extension that can be used in combination with these identity bindings to prevent this attack.

+A similar attack is possible with the use of certificate fingerprints alone.
+Though attacks in this setting are likely infeasible in existing deployments due to the narrow conditions necessary (see {{limits}}), this document also describes mitigations for this attack.

 The mechanisms defined in this document are intended to strengthen the protocol by preventing the use of unknown key shares in combination with other protocol or implementation vulnerabilities.
-An extension to TLS is defined that can be used to mitigate unknown key share attacks in a setting where fingerprints are used.

-Similar attacks and mitigations are described in {{id}} for sessions that use an external identity bound to fingerprints, like that defined in WebRTC identity (see Section 7 of {{!WEBRTC-SEC=I-D.ietf-rtcweb-security-arch}}) or SIP identity
-{{?SIP-ID=RFC8224}}.
+This document assumes that signaling is integrity protected.
+However, as Section 7 of {{!FINGERPRINT}} explains, many deployments that use SDP do not guarantee integrity of session signaling and so are vulnerable to other attacks.
+{{!FINGERPRINT}} offers key continuity mechanisms as a potential means of reducing exposure to attack in the absence of integrity protection.
+{{continuity}} provides some analysis of the effect of key continuity in relation to the described attacks.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this